🔍 Search

 Exercise

-The app won’t display a score for Zones with exercise alone because physical activity positively affects metabolic health (even if it causes a temporary spike in blood sugar).
+The app won’t display a score for glucose windows with exercise alone because physical activity positively affects metabolic health (even if it causes a temporary spike in blood sugar).
 Be sure to log strenuous physical activity to avoid losing points for an exercise-related spike.

 Ready to see how Levels can help you?